OctopusDeploy/docs/docs/reference/variable-substitution-syntax.md

 ## Extended Syntax

-Octopus supports an extended variable substitution syntax with capabilities similar to text templating languages. Â It's worth noting that this is now available everywhere whereas previously it was limited to certain scenarios.
+Octopus supports an extended variable substitution syntax with capabilities similar to text templating languages.
+It's worth noting that this is now available everywhere whereas previously it was limited to certain scenarios.

 The capabilities of the extended syntax are: